eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

   <h4><span class="fa fa-check"></span> Do</h4>
   * Only include the job title.
   * Use plain language.
+  * Spell check your titles and your job announcement.
+Your TAS may provide this capability.
 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>